Nevada college student arrested for rifle, ammo in vehicle

 HENDERSON, Nev.
 (AP) - A student at a Las Vegas-area community college is facing a felony weapon charge after police found a rifle and about 2,000 bullets in his vehicle parked on campus.

-College of Southern Nevada President Federico Zaragoza said in an internet post the man told police following his arrest about 6 p.m.
-Wednesday that he forgot he had the weapon in his vehicle.
+College of Southern Nevada President Federico Zaragoza said in an internet post the man told police following his 6 p.m. arrest Wednesday that he forgot he had the weapon in his vehicle.

 Campus spokesman Richard Lake identifies him as 27-year-old associate of science student Shayn David Striegel of Las Vegas.